The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

 the binding inequalities~\eqref{eq:condition_binding_conjecture} hold for all $N\geq2$.
 In particular, for all $1 < p < p_c(d)$ and all $N \ge 2$ there exists a minimiser $(u_1,...,u_N)$ for $J(N)$, which is a ground state.
 It solves the nonlinear system~\eqref{eq:fermionic_NLS} where the corresponding multipliers satisfy

-and are the $N$ first eigenvalues of the Schr\"odinger operator $-\Delta-(\sum_{n=1}^N|u_n|^2)^{p-1}$, counted with multiplicity. \end{theorem}
+and are the $N$ first eigenvalues of the Schr\"odinger operator $-\Delta-(\sum_{i=1}^N|u_i|^2)^{p-1}$, counted with multiplicity. \end{theorem}

 In the proof in Section~\ref{sec:proof_existence_small_p} we give an explicit lower bound of the critical exponent $p_c(d)$.
-A numerical evaluation of this definition gives
+This lower bound depends solely on the NLS solution $Q$ of Equation~\eqref{eq:NLS}.
+It can be numerically computed with very high accuracy using Runge-Kutta numerical methods, since $Q$ is radial hence solves a second order Ordinary Differential Equation.
+We find

 In particular, we are able to cover the important case $p=4/3$ in dimension $d=3$, which is the object of Section~\ref{sec:rHFD}.
-These bounds show that the critical $p_c(d)$ is not so close to 1 and let us think that $p_c(d)=\min(2,1+2/d)$ should hold.
+These bounds show that the critical $p_c(d)$ is not so close to 1 and let us think that $p_c(d)=\min(2,1+\frac2d)$ should hold.
+See Remark~\ref{rmk:comput_p_c} below for more comments on $p_c(d)$.

-Our second result can cover the whole range $1 < p < \min (2, 1 + \frac1d)$, but is valid only for an infinite sequence $N_j\to\ii$, including the two-particle case $N=2$.
+Our second result can cover the whole range $1 < p < \min (2, 1 + \frac2d)$, but is valid only for an infinite sequence $N_j\to\ii$, including the two-particle case $N=2$.

 \begin{theorem}[Binding and existence of ground states for all $p$] Let $d\geq1$ and